Bio-Glucosamine Forte

 When to avoid glucosamine

-Caution required
+Caution required in the case of

-- By impaired renal function and/or potassium-poor diet
+Impaired renal function and/or a low-potassium diet

-- By diabetes: Measure your blood sugar regularly when taking glucosamine
+Diabetes.
+Measure your blood sugar regularly when taking glucosamine

-- By asthma
+-

-- Concomitant use of certain drugs: Especially when using blood-thinning drugs (warfarin) and antibiotic -type tetracyclines
+Concomitant use of certain drugs: Especially when using blood-thinning drugs (warfarin) and antibiotic-type tetracyclines

 Collagen, cartilage and joints